mchappychen/transcriber/README.md

-Stuff I use to help me transcribe.
-I'll try to make this more user-friendly when other people actually want to learn how to use this
+## Auto-transcribing tools

-Auto-transcriber does:
+### Auto-transcriber does:
-- Auto-transcribes .mp3, .m4a, .wma files, outputs it into .docx
+- Auto-transcribes .mp3, .m4a, .wma, .wav files, outputs it into .docx
 - Converts .wma into .mp3 so you can use it on oTranscribe
-- idk if it works on windows
+- haven't tested this on windows

-oTranscribe helper does:
+### oTranscribe helper does:
 - Make transcribing pad bigger
 - Makes file upload button bigger (so you can drag-drop to it easier)
-- Cmd+E to capitalize an entire line (idk if it works on windows)
+- Cmd+E to capitalize an entire line (again, haven't tested on windows)

-How to use:
+## How to use:
 If you want to use the auto-transcriber:
 - Download transcribe.py into a folder
 - Install its packages with pip (python-docx, send2trash, whisper)
 - When you run it, it will find all audio files in that folder, transcribe it, and output in a .docx
 - If you don't know how to run a python file, don't bother using this.
 I don't want you to make a mistake.

-If you just want to use the oTranscribe helper:
+## If you just want to use the oTranscribe helper:
 - Get the SpellBee and Tampermonkey extension
 - Install oTranscribe.user.js into tampermonkey (click the [raw] button in https://github.com/mchappychen/transcriber/blob/main/otranscribe.user.js)
 - Import my list of spelling corrections for SpellBee